Close Banner

 Every attraction in Disney World can accommodate the needs of guests with disabilities; you can hop on over to our full list of Disability Access for Disney World Attractions to get the scoop on each individual ride.
 Note that the person holding DAS must meet the height requirements of the ride.

-Genie still operates the same way as before with being able to receive return times equal to the standby wait.
-You do not need to purchase Genie+ or individual selections to utilize DAS.
+You do not need to purchase the Disney Lightning Lane Multi Pass (formerly Genie+) or a Single Pass selection (individual Lightning Lane selections) to utilize DAS.
 Any ride with a standby wait time is eligible for DAS return times.
-With attractions using virtual queues (currently Guardians of the Galaxy: Cosmic Rewind and Tron Lightcycle / Run), all members must have joined the virtual queue first.
+For attractions using virtual queues (currently Guardians of the Galaxy: Cosmic Rewind and Tiana's Bayou Adventure operate with a virtual queue), all members must have joined the virtual queue first.
 Once your boarding group is called, cast members will direct you on using DAS.

-You can also combine DAS and Genie+ or individual Lighting Lane selections to truly maximize your day!
-If you purchase Genie+, you can make Genie+ selections along with your DAS return times.
-You can also purchase individual Lightning Lanes and select an arrival window.
+You can also combine DAS and Disney Lightning Lane Passes to truly maximize your day!
+If you purchase the new Lightning Lane Multi Pass, you can make Multi Pass selections along with your DAS return times.
+You can also purchase Single Pass selections and select an arrival window.
 All of these options utilize the Lightning Lane entrances.
-While DAS return times require you to wait the full standby time, Genie+ selections can be made for the next available time window and can be used right away.
-Purchasing Genie+ is not necessary when utilizing DAS, but there may be days when using both could be helpful, such as peak holiday times.
+While DAS return times require you to wait the full standby time, Multi Pass and Single Pass selections can be made for the next available time window and can be used right away.
+Purchasing Disney Lightning Lane Passes is not necessary when utilizing DAS, but there may be days when using both is helpful, such as peak holiday times.

 Still Have Questions?
 Here Are Our Frogtastic FAQs!

-Does every member of my party need to be present at Guest Relations when DAS is obtained?
+Does every member of my party need to be present when DAS is obtained?

-Once I have registered and received Disney World's DAS, what’s next?
+Once I have registered and received DAS at Disney World, what’s next?

 Time to have fun!
-If pre-registered, you can start booking return times on the app once you are in the park.
-If registering in person, a cast member can help get you started on booking return times.
+You can start booking return times on the app once you are in the park.
 Go to that attraction during the allotted time and enjoy!
 Return times are valid until redeemed prior to park closing.
-Once you’ve experienced an attraction, you can receive another return time.
+Once you’ve experienced an attraction, you can receive another return time ten minutes after the initial return time.

 Where do I receive more return times for attractions?

 You can book return times on the My Disney Experience app or in person at the attraction or Guest Relations.
-You can choose another return time for the same attraction or a different one as soon as you tap in twice in the queue.
+You can choose another return time for the same attraction or a different one 10 minutes after using the initial return time.
 Another member of your party can obtain a return time, but the guest with DAS must enter the attraction first before the other party members.

-Do the guests with the DAS have to board the attraction with the rest of the party?
+Do the guests with DAS have to board the attraction with the rest of the party?

 Yes, the guest with the DAS must enter the attraction.
-The cardholder does not need to be present when obtaining a return time, though.
+The DAS user does not need to be present when obtaining a return time, though.

 Do I have to get a new DAS at the start of each day?